Ram-95/Python_Applications/Corona Tracker/README.md

 # COVID-19 Tracker [World & India]

-### This code tracks the spread of Novel Corona Virus (COVID-19) and shows the detailed across World and India.
+### This code tracks the spread of Novel Corona Virus (COVID-19) and shows the details such as the number of cases and deaths across the World and India.

 This code also creates Two CSV files to store the day-to-day data.
   * COVID-19_Global_Data.csv - Stores the day-to-day data across the World